-All silliness aside though, these men are incredibly talented, and we were fortunate to witness the raw power in person this summer.
+All silliness aside though, these men and women that compete are incredibly talented, and we were fortunate to witness the raw power in person this summer.
 When we arrived in East Margaree on a sunny, Sunday afternoon, we really didn't know what we would see.
 We had never experienced the games before and had no idea what to anticipate.
 We were hopeful despite the heat - it was a scorching summer's day.
 And, there was an enormous crowd (for this region!) of spectators eagerly watching and patiently awaiting for the excitement to begin!

 We arrived just in time to catch a pipes and drums show.
 I absolutely love hearing the pipes; that haunting beginning as the first note is stirring in the chanter to the final note that is released!
 Ah!
 So amazing.
 It must be the Celtic blood that runs deep through my veins.
 Afterwards, we viewed the schedule and realized that we had missed the heavy sports - so disappointing!
 That meant no caber toss.
 Luckily, some changes had been made to the schedule that we were not aware of which meant that we got to see the hammer toss and caber toss after-all!!!